 As soon as you discovered typical mistakes of email marketers, it is time to learn some useful material you can apply right now to start writing a follow-up email after meeting better.

-- Send a follow-up emails within the next 24 hours.
+- Send a follow up emails within the next 24 hours after networking event.

 We have already mentioned that the best period for sending follow up email is the day after the meeting.
 You need to grab the opportunity and follow up fast until the person remembers you.
 So the next 24 hours should be used for text creation and sending.

 Firstly you need to remind the receiver about the meeting and the main points of it.
 Then you need to specify the topic of the follow-up email and what you are referring to.
 Also, the short summary of the meeting can be appropriate.
 That is how you refresh the person’s memory and create a “bridge” to the further communication.